Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-04.md

   - `sorted()`
 - Iterating through lists.
 - Updating list elements.
-- Practical applications of lists in AI/ML datasets.
+- Practical applications of lists in AI & ML datasets.

-### 2. Python Tuples
+### Python Tuples
 - Introduction to Tuples.
 - Immutable nature of tuples.
 - Advantages of tuples.
 - Tuple packing and unpacking.
 - Wildcard unpacking using `*`.
 - Converting between tuples and lists.
-- Applications of tuples in AI/ML (image dimensions and dataset splits).
+- Applications of tuples in AI & ML (image dimensions and dataset splits).

-### 3. Python Dictionaries
+### Python Dictionaries
 - Introduction to key-value mapping.
 - Dictionary creation and modification.
 - Rules for dictionary keys.